 Read the full story the Atlantic here.

-Fellow Portland soccer player Andrew Callaci began the Portland Pick-up Soccer Club (PPSC) on Facebook a little over a year ago.
-In that time, we’ve grown the group to more than 250 members.
+Fellow Portland soccer player Andrew Callaci began the Portland Pick-up Soccer Club (PPSC) on Facebook a little more than two years ago.
+In that time, we’ve grown the group to more than 1,600 members!

 PPSC features seasonal fixed weekly games, plus a bunch of on-the-fly games.